Table of Contents

 When a bill of sale is required by the state in order to facilitate a transaction, a copy must be submitted to the BMV, and a courtesy copy should be provided to both the seller and the buyer.
 When the bill of sale is not considered requisite, a copy for each party is sufficient.

-Bills of sale in Indiana, when needed in a transaction, must be notarized.
-If you choose not to use the state-provided form, you may draft your own, or use one the many templates presented online.
-Regardless of your preference, all bills of sale should contain the following:
+Motor vehicle bills of sale in Indiana, when needed in a transaction, must be notarized.
+If you choose not to use the state-provided form, you may draft your own.
+Regardless of your preference, all vehicle bills of sale should contain the following:

 - The names, contact information, and signatures and the buyer and seller